 Among the various phytonutrients, flavonoids are the largest group, with several thousand varieties.
 In cacao, the most noted active of these chemicals is called theobromine, a bitter alkaloid antioxidant that is also found in tea, cola (kola) leaves, and red wine.

-The compound is structurally similar to caffeine, often categorized as a precursor.
+The compound is structurally similar to caffeine, and may be another healthy alternative to coffee.
 But unlike caffeine, which is also naturally present in cacao, theobromine is a milder central nervous system stimulant that has a wide array of cognitive and physiological effects.
 It is also found in much higher amounts, around 250 milligrams in a 50-gram bar of dark chocolate as compared to caffeine, which ranges from 10 to 60 milligrams per 50-gram bar.
 The average 8-ounce cup of coffee has around 90 milligrams of caffeine.

 Health Benefits of Chocolate